emilyhorsman/bikeblog/content/posts/linkglide-di2-incompatible-with-e6100/index.md

   - drivetrain
 title: Linkglide Di2 Is Incompatible With E6100
 summary: Here's why I want to try Linkglide and Di2.
 Except Linkglide Di2 drivetrains aren't compatible with E6100 e-bikes.
+resources:
+  - src: "*16x9*"
+    params:
+      alt: A buff tabby cat looking grumpy and sitting beside a crankset just out of view.
 ---

 **tl;dr:** A Shimano support member tested it for me and confirmed that Linkglide Di2 won't work with E6100 e-bikes.